Hells Canyon Scenic Byway (Idaho portion), IdahoHidden Gems & Scenic Wonders

 Best Time to Visit

-• Spring (March-May): This is a refreshing time of renewal in Hells Canyon.
-Mild temperatures and blooming wildflowers make it fantastic for scenic hikes and early rafting trips as snowmelt swells the Snake River.
-If you're a photographer, spring is ideal for capturing lush greenery and vibrant landscapes.
-Forest Service campgrounds typically open and are serviced by mid-June.
+• Spring (March-May): This season brings mild temperatures and blooming wildflowers, making it an excellent time for scenic hikes and early rafting trips as snowmelt swells the Snake River.
+Forest Service campgrounds typically open by mid-June.

 Where to Stay Nearby